valeoai/valeoai.github.io/_pages/05_interns.md

 </div>

 <br>
-# Projects led or contributed to by previous interns
+# Projects led or contributed to by interns

 {% assign publications = site.publications | where: 'hide', false | where: 'intern_work', true %}
 {% assign publications_by_year = publications |  sort: 'year' |  reverse %}